simonneutert/finapi_api/docs/PaymentsApi.md

 # load the gem
 require 'swagger_client'
 # setup authorization
-FinapiApiClient.configure do |config|
+FinapiApi.configure do |config|
   # Configure OAuth2 access token for authorization: finapi_auth
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = FinapiApiClient::PaymentsApi.new
+api_instance = FinapiApi::PaymentsApi.new

 opts = {
   ids: [56], # Array<Integer> | A comma-separated list of payment identifiers.
 If specified, then only payments whose identifier is matching any of the given identifiers will be regarded.
 The maximum number of identifiers is 1000.